-We have a young daughter, if you follow us on social media I’m sure you know it.
-When she was just a few months old, we got her a few books.
-We started with crunchy pages, different materials to be touched, colorful drawings and features that appear if she moves a guide with her tiny finger.
+When she was just a few months old, she discovered the world of books.
+We started giving her books with crunchy pages, different materials to be touched, colorful drawings and features that appear if she moves a guide with her tiny finger.
 Well, she loved them so much!
 Books became quickly one of her favourite things to play with, mainly with mum.

 And… it turned out pretty well!
 We created a perfect reading nook that’s become her favourite play corner.
 It’s been half a year now she’s using it, and we couldn’t be happier of how functional the bookshelf is!